Coving Installation Cost

 We gather our data from real quotes given by UK tradespeople to UK homeowners on the MyJobQuote platform.

-• The average coving installation cost starts from £300.
+• The average cost of coving installation is around £340.

-• The job will take approximately 1 - 3 days to complete.
+• The job will take approximately 1 to 3 days to complete.

-• How to find and hire a coving fitter.
+• How to find a local coving installer using MyJobQuote.

 How much does it cost to install coving?